 “Accept responsibility, and power will be given to you.
 Taller trees grow from lower ground” – Tao Te Ching

-A few days ago, Boyfriend and I got into a discussion about divorce and blame.
+A few days ago, a friend and I got into a discussion about divorce and blame.
 We discussed the common tactic of assigning fault to explain a divorce: “she was a bitch” and “he was an asshole”.
 That makes it so easy, doesn’t it?
 And in the complicated world of divorce, we relish the easy explanation- especially if it absolves us of guilt.

 It was Gandhi who suggested “you must be the change you wish to see in the world”, and I believe that’s true.
 In an effort to “be the change”, I’ve decided to publicly take responsibility for my role in the meltdown of my marriage.
 For those of you who are new to this site, it was my ex-husband who initially suggested that we separate.
 I later found out that he’d been seeing someone else.
 I could easily pin the whole thing on him, but it wasn’t all his fault.
 Here are some of my contributions:

 - I got married when I knew I shouldn’t have.